Peppers, Craigieburn, Bowral: Early history

 Alexander Hamilton Keith Maxwell (1842-1907) built Craigieburn in about 1885.
 In June 1885 the builder John Joseph Campbell of Bowral advertised for tenders to haul 80 to 100 thousand bricks from a kiln to Mr Maxwell’s property.
-At the end of the year Mrs Maxwell placed an advertisement in the local paper for a “house and parlour maid” at Craigieburn, Bowral.
+At the end of the year, Mrs. Maxwell placed an advertisement in the local paper for a “house and parlor maid” at Craigieburn, Bowral.
 John Campbell was one of the earliest pioneers of Bowral and built many of the town’s public and private buildings.

 Alexander was born in Sydney in 1842.
 His father emigrated from Scotland to Australia in about 1840 and became the Registrar of the Sydney District Court.
-Alexander decided to become a merchant and was a partner in the firm of Caird, Maxwell and Co.
-He was quite wealthy and had a home in Darlinghurst Road in Potts Point.
+Alexander decided to become a merchant and was a partner in the firm of Caird, Maxwell, and Co.
+He was quite wealthy and had a home on Darlinghurst Road in Potts Point.
 He also bought land in other areas of New South Wales.
 In 1872 he married Elizabeth Catherine Taylor (1852-1922) who was the daughter of John Taylor of “Sugar Brae” in Waverley.
 The couple had three sons and two daughters.

 In 1888 Alexander decided to advertise Craigieburn for sale but he subsequently decided to keep the property.
 The sale notice is shown.
-The family continued to use the house as a summer residence until Alexander’s death in 1907.
+The family continued to use the house as a summer residence until Alexander died in 1907.
 They also allowed some of their friends and family to stay on the property during this time.
 Their daughter Marion (called May) Pilcher and her husband Herbert who was a Sydney barrister were often there.
 In 1894 Thomas Forster Knox and his family took the house for the summer.

 Alexander died in 1907 and the house was bought by Joseph Cooper (1823-1909).
 He came from a family of wealthy pastoralists in the Hunter and New England districts.
 His brother was Theo Cooper and together they owned about six properties in this area.
 At his time both brothers, now widowers and in their 80s, decided to live in the Southern Highlands.
 Theo bought “Werrington” a large house in Burradoo at the same time that Joseph bought Craigieburn.
 Joseph died in 1909 and the property was advertised for sale.
 It was bought by the Minter family.